-Architectures are annotated structural representations that describe systems at a high level of abstraction, allowing system designers to determine appropriate assignment of functionality to elements, evaluate the compatibility of the parts, and make trade-offs between different quality attributes such as performance, reliability, and maintainability [6].
-We have developed the CPS architectural style [17] for a unified representation of the system structure.
+Architectures are annotated structural representations that describe systems at a high level of abstraction, allowing system designers to determine appropriate assignment of functionality to elements, evaluate the compatibility of the parts, and make trade-offs between different quality attributes such as performance, reliability, and maintainability [8].
+We have developed the CPS architectural style [5] as a systemlevel unified representation for multi-domain models based on heterogeneous formalisms.
 A system's base architecture is an annotated graph of components and connectors in which the components represent the principal computational and physical elements of the complete system's run-time structure, the connectors represent pathways of communication and physical couplings between components, and annotations represent properties of the elements.

 An architectural view is another component-connector graph that represents a particular abstraction and refinement of various elements of the base architecture.
 Each model used in the system development is associated with an architectural view, based on the particular design perspective of the model.
 For example, a Simulink model created for feedback control analysis will be associated with a view defined in the control design perspective, while a process algebra model created to analyze system deadlock behavior will be associated with a software design perspective.
-In this context, well-defined mappings between a view and the base architecture can be used as the basis for identifying and managing the structural and semantic dependencies among the various verification models, and to evaluate mutually constraining design choices.
+In this context, welldefined mappings between a view and the base architecture can be used as the basis for identifying and managing the structural and semantic dependencies among the various verification models, and to evaluate mutually constraining design choices.

-The notion of structural view consistency guarantees that the models adhere to the component-connector structure of the base architecture, thereby ensuring consistent functional decomposition of the system as represented by the base architecture.
-We use the concept of graph morphisms to check the types of structural relationships that naturally arise in the construction of the verification models [4].
-The focus of this work is to develop the notion of semantic view consistency, which checks whether each model has correct and consistent assumptions about the behavior of the rest of the system.
+Adherence to the component-connector structure of the base architecture assures that the structure of each architectural view (and hence each model) is consistent with the functional decomposition of the system as represented by the base architecture.
+We use the concept of graph morphisms to define a notion of structural view consistency [6] that supports the checking of the types of structural relationships that naturally arise in the construction of the verification models.
+Structural consistency allows us to check if each model adheres to the connectivity constraints between system elements, as defined in the base architecture.
+Information about the consistency of behaviors between models is captured by the notion of semantic view consistency, which checks whether each model has correct and consistent assumptions about the behavior of the rest of the system.